 Answer:

-The phloem is a conducting or vascular tissue of the plants which transports food from leaves to other parts of the plant.
+The phloem is a conducting or vascular tissue of plants that transports food from leaves to other parts of the plant.
 The phloem is made up of four types of elements:

 Out of these four, only phloem fibers are dead cells.